-QUESTION: Yeah, I don't remember, is that in reference to that same thing, like he doesn't care if they're preaching a gospel out of dissension.
+QUESTION: Yeah, is that in reference to that same thing, like he doesn’t care if they’re preaching a gospel out of dissension.
 He’s talking about the true gospel?

-DAVE: Hello, Pastor MacArthur, my name is Dave.
+QUESTION: Hello, Pastor MacArthur.
+My name is Dave.

 JOHN: Hi, Dave.

-DAVE: My question is in regards to Satan's role in light of a universe that's ruled by a sovereign God and in particular the actions that are attributed to him, such as sowing...being responsible for sowing tares among the wheat in Matthew 13, having the power over death in Hebrews 2, blinding minds in 2 Corinthians 4.
+QUESTION: My question is in regards to Satan’s role in light of a, you know, a universe that’s ruled by a sovereign God and, in particular, the actions that are attributed to him, such as sowing - being responsible for sowing tares among the wheat, Matthew 13, having the power over death in Hebrews 2, blinding minds in 2 Corinthians 4.
 How do I reconcile those types of actions in light of God ruling all those things?